kuhnlab-bayreuth/piRNAnalyzer/README.md

 # How to use
-1. Download the piRNAnalyzer package and extract it to the desired directory
+1. Download the latest release of piRNAnalyzer and extract the zipped folder to the desired directory.
-2. Copy your raw data into the folder "01-Raw"
+2. Copy raw data into the folder "01-Raw" within piRNAnalyzer's folder structure.
-3. Invoke the script "piRNAnalyzer.sh"
+3. Invoke the bash script "piRNAnalyzer.sh".

 # Citation
 Will be added